 MPhil Strategies for Lexical Access, School of Oriental and African Studies

 BA Hons in Linguistics, School of Oriental and African Studies London

-The seeds to any change a client needs to go through are contained in the problems they arrive with.
+The seeds to any change a client requires to go through, are contained in the problems they arrive with.
 A coach pays exquisite attention not only to what their coachees say but also to how they present themselves and to how they are approaching new challenges.
-Through open ‘clean’ questions the coach’s role is to direct the coaches attention to see more clearly what is already there and then to widen, deepen and to alter their inquiry into their problems and their outcomes.
+Through open ‘clean’ questions the coach’s role is to direct the coachees attention to see more clearly what is already there and then to widen, deepen and to alter their inquiry into their problems and their outcomes.
 From this place they reach new insights, new innovations and develop home-grown solutions, that mean they leave the coaching session able to do things differently while maintaining their integrity.
 My experience is that people are able to change remarkably and effortlessly when all of their faculties are engaged and when we make the most of their experience and expertise in the change process.